erickhuang65/PythonAlgos/notes.md

 Separate chaining offers simpler chaining mechanism to resolve collisions.
 Each slot in the hash table points to a separate data structure, such as linkedlist.
 This linkedlist or chain stores multiple elements that share the same hash index.

-Separate chaining is an "open hashing" technique because hash talbe is "open" to accomodate multiple elements within a single bucket to handle collisions.
+Separate chaining is an "open hashing" technique because hash table is "open" to accomodate multiple elements within a single bucket to handle collisions.

 Insertion in Separate chaining
 - item with hash key (x), we could just append the item at the list/ chain linked in to x slot of the table.

 Deletion in Separate chaining
 - do not need to keep any deletion sign or marks.
 Can directly delete the item's node from the chain linked to the relevant hash table slot